Every Child Is A Radical is a children's book manuscript

 Commoner is a full length script

-Commoner takes place in the Pacific Northwest, now a sovereign nation where technology and a focus on social good have created an egalitarian society.
-Marea is a young and undocumented Latinx artist and self-taught software engineer from the USA who crosses into this new country to leave a broken relationship with new baby in tow.
-Marea joins the elusive engineers who shape Cascadia's central platform, the backbone of a vigorous and transparent social democracy.
+Nayara is an undocumented Latinx artist and self-taught software engineer from the USA who immigrates to this new country to leave a perilous situation back home.
+She joins the elusive engineers who shape Cascadia's central platform, the backbone of a vigorous and transparent social democracy.
 USA sanctions escalate, and citizens crossing borders are subjected to criminal penalties.
-Marea lives in self-imposed exile, and must decide if she’ll take the risky journey back home.
+Away from her family, Nayara must decide if she’ll ever take the risky journey back home.